For my birthday this year, I gave myself a little treat.

 Thank god “Reverse Faults” is there to push through the falling inertia.
 The most valuable cut, however, goes to “Under” for making sure Process never devolved into an album of two halves.
 “Take Me Inside’s” segue into “Reverse Faults” does improve as the listens pile up, but it’s not a favourite.

 Nevertheless, Sampha’s debut is astonishingly and quietly beautiful R&B. A modern-day Tapestry riddled with grief in memoriam and engagingly electronic in proportion.
 It’s the death of childhood storybooks and the fracturing of fairytales.

 It’s the most riveting R&B experience of the year and intertwines itself within the fog, shoegazing to utterly quiet horror, silent love and wistful whispers.

 Quick Impressions: Process will make you hug you tighter.
 It will make you love harder.
 It might make you cry.
+It might not draw a tear.
 But it will affect you emotionally.
 Sampha’s debut is so frighteningly human yet so immaculate in construction.
 Each track will put you through an emotional ringer and my god, does it deserve as many listens as possible.